cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

   - Now, an end event is generated.
 This process is repeated to generate multiple end events.

-Re-initialization of the Updown counter can be done in the following scenarios.
+Re-initialization of the Updown counter can be done in any of the following scenarios.

-- Update signal is '1' and the following conditions are met:

-  - When the controller is inactive (active signal is '0').
+- The update counter signal is '1' and the controller is inactive (active signal is '0').

-  - When an end event is generated.

-  - If the update signal is '1' and the above two conditions are not met, then the updown counter is re-initialized when the next end event is generated, irrespective of the update signal value at that instance of time.
+- The update counter signal is '1' and the end event is generated.
 - Reset signal is '1'.

+If the update counter signal is '1' and either controller is active or the end event is not generated, then the updown counter goes into pending initialization stage.
+In the pending initization stage, the updown counter is re-initialized when the next end event is generated, irrespective of the update counter signal value at that instance of time.

-At every positive edge of the clock, the counter value is updated in the REG_TIM[0-3]_COUNTER.
+At every positive edge of the clock, the counter value is updated in the REG_TIMx COUNTER CSR (where x = 0 to 3 for Timer0 to Timer3) for the respective counter.
 If the hard reset is '0', then all the CSR and internal metadata are set to the reset values.

 Comparator